David Bitan

 David Hai Bitan (דָּוִד בִּיטָן; born 8 April 1960) is an Israeli lawyer and politician.
 He currently serves as a member of the Knesset from the Likud party.
 During 2016 and 2017 he served as the Chairman of the Coalition and Chairman of the Likud party in the Knesset, and in the 23rd Knesset served as Chairman of the Immigration and Absorption Committee.
 Israeli attorney general Avichai Mandelblit announced on 26 January 2020 that Bitan would be indicted for "bribery, fraud and breach of trust, as well as money laundering and tax offenses" following a hearing.

 Early and personal life

 Bitan was born in Kenitra in Morocco.
 His family immigrated to Israel when he was five.
 During his national service in the Israel Defense Forces he served as a combat medic.
 He then studied law at the Tel Aviv University.
 After graduating with an L.L.B in 1987 and receiving a law license, he worked as an attorney and later opened his own law firm.

+In October 2021, he was awarded an honorary Ph.D from the Grigol Robakidze University in Georgia.

 Bitan is married to Hagit and they have two daughters.